Layer7-Community/graphman-client/README.md

   - `npm install @layer7/graphman --global --registry https://packages.broadcom.com/artifactory/api/npm/layer7-npm`
 - verify the installation by running the version command
   - `graphman version`
-- choose some directory to keep the custom queries, extensions and configuration file and set the GRAPHMAN_HOME environment variable to it.
+- choose some directory to keep the custom queries, extensions and configuration files and set the **GRAPHMAN_HOME** environment variable to it.
+  - `export GRAPHMAN_HOME=/path/to/layer7-graphman-home`

 > [!NOTE] As the module is installed globally, graphman client can be executed from any directory workspace.
->

 #### Update the graphman client from registry
 - installed client (from Broadcom's registry) can be updated to the latest available.